+Sales tax revenues have become a critical concern amidst the ongoing challenges posed by the COVID-19 pandemic.
 The coronavirus pandemic has infected nearly four million people worldwide, and about half the states are still shut down.
-There are many uncertainties and questions about COVID-19, but one thing is sure: states and municipalities are facing serious economic consequences.
+There are many uncertainties and questions about COVID-19, but one thing is sure: States and municipalities are facing serious economic consequences.

 How serious?
 Now we are back to uncertainties.
 The mayor of Little Rock, Arkansas, pointed out that sales tax reporting for Arkansas always lags by two months.
 Figures for March, when Arkansas reported its first COVID-19 case and shut down a range of businesses, won’t be available until May.